For the first time in more than a decade, AMD has ultimately produced a rival to NVIDIA’s foremost consumer GPU.

 - Radiator takes additional space

-When buying an ASUS GPU, there are usually about two or three choices.
-After 2020, these are mainly STRIX or TUF.
+When purchasing an ASUS graphics processing unit, there are commonly only two or three alternatives.
+After 2020, the main options available are STRIX or TUF.

 However, this time, ASUS has offered something unique, something that we rarely see on the market.
 The RX 6900 XT STRIX OC LC, a factory liquid-cooled card very similar to the AIO coolers used for CPUs.